mewim/GovernorApp/README.md

         - `displayName`: Human-readable name of the field.
         - `type`: The type of the field.
 Currently 3 different formats are supported: 1) text, which will be directly rendered; 2) date, which will be formatted as `Month Day Year`.
 3) list, which will be formatted as multiple labels.
     - `resourcesFields`: An array of all the field to be displayed on the search result page for the resources (tables under a dataset).
 The definition of each field is the same as that of `frontend.search.fields`.
+  - `preview`:
-  - `preview`: An array of all the field to be displayed on the table preview page for the dataset (under "Dataset Details").
+    - `fields`: An array of all the field to be displayed on the table preview page for the dataset (under "Dataset Details").
 The definition of each field is the same as that of `frontend.search.fields`.